Skip to main content

 If you plan to apply to Physician Assistant programs, you may choose to open a Pre-Health File with the Pre-Health Professions Advising Office so that you can have access to advising, resources, and opportunities.
 Our office can also assist you in application planning, personal statement review, and uploading your letters of recommendation to CASPA.

 Moreover, if you are unsure whether you want to pursue medical school or physician assistant studies, then you should open a file with our office and begin collecting the appropriate evaluations and letters of recommendation.
 By doing so, you preserve your options and your ability to apply for a Committee Letter if you choose to apply to medical schools.
-You can do this by visiting our Links & Resources page.

 Students applying to Physician Assistant programs are not required by any graduate school to receive Committee Letters.
-Therefore, the Pre-Health office does not offer a Committee Letter to Pre-PA applicants.
+Therefore, the Pre-Health Office does not offer a Committee Letter to Pre-PA applicants.

 Helpful Websites